‘Captain Marvel’ Wins Again For Women After Smashing Another Box Office Record

 Fang, who admits that going into the film she was not, in particular, a comic book or superhero fan, indicated that she enjoyed the film on its own merits and sees it as a huge win for representation in film, likening its success to that of another recent standout, Black Panther.

 “[Black Panther] is another example of a film that works for both Marvel fans and regular moviegoers.
-And both are obviously huge landmarks for representation, so hopefully Hollywood will finally, finally stop being surprised when movies led by women and/or people of color make a ton of money, like both Black Panther and Captain Marvel have.”
+And both are obviously huge landmarks for representation, so hopefully Hollywood will finally, finally stop being surprised when movies led by women and/or people of color make a ton of money.”

 #CaptainMarvel soars past $200 million at the U.S. box office https://t.co/1GmtmdoMIX pic.twitter.com/CJvRVVw4fC